 ADOPTION GENERAL INFORMATION

-Your completion of our application and a successful home visit does not guarantee that a suitable Weimaraner will be found for you.
+Your completion of our application, a phone interview, a reference check, and a successful home visit does not guarantee that a suitable Weimaraner will be found for you.
 Applicants are not placed on a waiting list in the order of the date of application.
 Rather, in each case of selecting a home for a Weimaraner, all applications will be considered equally.
 We do this in order to attempt to match the most suitable home for that Weimaraner.
-Our decisions are based on matching the Weims health, personality, and behavior to the applications received including the personal phone interviews, the in-person meetings with the Weim(s), and the outcome of the required home visit and reference checks.
+Our decisions are based on matching the Weim’s health, personality, and behavior to the applications received including the personal phone interviews, the in-person meetings with the Weim(s), and the outcome of the required home visit and reference checks.

 Each rescue member is responsible for finding the best placement for the individual Weims in our program.
-We reserve the right to place our rescue Weims in the home we feel the dog has the best chance for success.
+We reserve the right to place our rescue Weims in the home in which we feel the Weim has the best chance for success.
 The fact that one Weim is not a good match for your family does not mean another one won’t work out well for you.
-We know the dogs and ask that you let us help you choose the pet that will work out best for your family.
+We know the Weims, and ask that you let us help you choose the Weim that will work out best for your family.
 Looks alone will not guarantee a love match!

-As for temperaments, we do not knowingly deal with any Weim with aggression problems.
-We attempt to expose the dogs to a variety of situations and people so we can observe how the dog reacts.
-We test the dogs with children, other dogs and cats and will inform you of our observations.
-Unfortunately, some of these dogs have come through shelters and it is not possible to know complete health or behavioral backgrounds, but we do try to learn as much about the individual dogs as we can.
+As for temperaments, we do not knowingly place any Weim through the LWR adoption program with aggression problems.
+We attempt to expose the Weims to a variety of situations and people so we can observe how the Weim reacts.
+We try to test the Weims with children, other dogs, and cats and will inform you of our observations.
+Unfortunately, some of these Weims have come to us through shelters or without prior knowledge of their behaviors and lifestyles, and it is not possible to know complete health or behavioral backgrounds, but we do try to learn as much about the individual Weims as we can.

-In most cases we foster the dogs in our homes for a period of time prior to making them available for adoption to learn as much about their personalities and habits as we can.
-The more we learn about a dog, the easier it is to make the best placement.
+In most cases, we have the Weims in our foster homes prior to making them available for adoption in order to learn as much about their personalities and habits as we can.
+The more we learn about a Weim, the easier it is to make the best placement.
 We cannot guarantee that any Weim placed through rescue will never bite.
 Every dog is capable of inflicting a bite in certain circumstances.
-We cannot accept responsibility for any dog’s behavior once it leaves our possession.
-We promise to not place any dog we know has a history of aggression or that we think may pose a threat to anyone.
+We cannot accept responsibility for any Weim’s behavior once it leaves our possession.
+We promise to not place any dog we know who has a history of aggression or that we think may pose a threat to anyone.

-The first step in helping us find a family for a wonderful rescue dog is to fill out an application for adoption.
+The first step in helping us find you a wonderful rescued Weim is to fill out an application for adoption.
 This helps us by providing information about you, your home, your family, and gives us a general idea of what you are looking for in a family friend.

 2) Rental agreements.
-If you rent your home, you must provide an ACTUAL copy of your agreement and/or a letter from your landlord allowing you to keep a dog over 60 pounds.
+If you rent your home, you must provide an ACTUAL copy of your agreement and/or a letter from your landlord allowing you to keep a Weim over 50 pounds.

 3) Current pets.
 We prefer all owned pets be altered, current on all vaccinations and must be on heartworm preventative medication.
 We do contact your veterinarian to ensure he or she feels that you are a responsible pet owner capable of providing a quality, permanent home for a Weim.

-All Weims placed through our rescue are spayed or neutered if over 6-9 months of age, up to date on vaccinations, heartworm tested (and treated as necessary), microchipped, and have complete physicals prior to adoption.
-Any other medical issue the dog has upon arrival is treated prior to placement.
+All Weims placed through our rescue are spayed or neutered if over 6-9 months of age, up to date on vaccinations, heartworm tested (and treated as necessary), started on heartworm preventative, micro chipped, and have complete physicals prior to adoption.
+Any other known medical issue the dog has upon arrival is treated prior to placement.
 We have a full disclosure policy on all known medical history and medical records.
 Health problems are something we cannot predict.
-We hope that all Weims placed through our rescue program live long, healthy lives but there are no guarantees.
+We hope that all Weims placed through our rescue program live long, healthy lives, but there are no guarantees.
 All expenses after the adoption (including veterinary expenses) relating to the Weimaraner would be your responsibility.

 11 months and under: $375.00